 An app that many employees may already be aware of due to its everyday use in our new mostly remote offices, Microsoft Teams is an easy virtual meeting platform to use.
 It is straightforward to schedule meetings, invite new attendees and communicate through chat boxes.
 But most importantly, it is reliable and constantly being improved and updated.

 3. Cisco WebEx Meeting Centre

 An easy-to-use app which allows users to connect with others either 121 or with a group of people, allowing for up to 50 virtual meeting participants.
-Skype is a very well-known platform, with simple invitation tools, making organising your virtual meeting even easier.
+Skype is a very well-known platform, with simple invitation tools, making organising your virtual meetings even easier.
 However, it can be prone to audio and video problems, delays and dropouts.

 5. Adobe Connect